 Taking part in activities is important for all young people.
-But evidence suggests it is especially important for young people with disabilities or difficulties.
-Activities help extend your social group, build skills and confidence, and more.
-It's also your chance to get out, get active, get involved and have fun!
+But evidence shows it is very important for young people with disabilities or difficulties.
+Activities grow your social group, build skills and confidence, and are fun.

-Young people with disabilities have the same concerns as anyone about doing new activities:
+Young people with disabilities have the same concerns as anyone about activities:

 - What is there for me to do?